 - salt and pepper to taste

-- When beets are cool enough to handle, trim off the remaining top and the long skinny, rat-tail root.
-With the back side of a table knife, push or lightly scrape the skin off the beets.
-I do this under a stream of cold running water.
+- When beets are cool enough to handle, trim off the remaining top and the long skinny, tail root.
+With the backside of a table knife or a paper towel, push or lightly scrape the skin off the beets.

 - Add the salad greens to a large bowl, drizzle 4-6 tablespoons of the vinaigrette on the greens, toss to combine.
 Top the dressed greens with the onion slices, crumbled blue cheese and toasted walnuts.
 Arrange the sliced beets on the top and serve immediately.
 Alternatively, divide the dressed greens onto six salad plates and top each with the beets, cheese, walnuts and a drizzle of the dressing.